-- actions for implementation, divided into those required to enable relocation, those required for active relocation of people and assets, and those required after relocation has occurred - identification of properties and assets to be relocated, the financial assistance to be provided and when and how it is to be provided, and the timing of relocation, including the final date for vacating properties - where people will move to, including any actions required to zone or develop land - specific requirements for infrastructure - roles and responsibilities for land retreated from. - 3.167.
+- 3.165.
+We recommend that the relocation programme is divided into three stages: enablement, active relocation, and post-relocation.
+184 - 3.165.1.
+Preparation for relocation requires enablement actions, such as putting land-use rules in place, reducing infrastructure levels of service, negotiating property acquisitions, and making land ready for relocation. - 3.165.2.
+Active relocation involves physically moving people and assets, including the relocation of buildings, legal actions, and the payment of compensation and assistance allowances. - 3.165.3.
+Post-relocation actions are required, to restore and/or repurpose the land relocated from these include demolition of buildings, removal of infrastructure, ecological restoration, installation of memorials, and arrangements for kaitiaki opportunities for mana whenua, as well as entering legal agreements related to ongoing maintenance and use of the land. - 3.166.
 Development of the relocation programme will involve significant community and stakeholder engagement.
 During this process, the decision to relocate will not be relitigated, but how the relocation will occur will be consulted on.
-As well as this engagement, there should be an opportunity for formal submissions on a draft relocation programme and a hearing before the programme is finalised. - 3.168.
+As well as this engagement, there should be an opportunity for formal submissions on a draft relocation programme and a hearing before the programme is finalised. - 3.167.
 Our intention is that those who will relocate should have some flexibility over the timing of their relocation.
 For example, if a property has been identified for relocation in the next 10 years, some people in that area may wish to leave as soon as possible, whereas others may wish to stay as long as possible.
 Arrangements could be made that allow a person to receive compensation for leaving their property but continue to live in it under a lease arrangement until the final date to leave.
-185 These details of timing and arrangements in the lead-up to relocation will be worked through as part of the development of the relocation programme.
+185 These details of timing and arrangements in the lead-up to relocation will be worked through as part of the development of the relocation programme. - 3.168.
+As identified above in the 'Decision-making' section, we propose that the decision-maker on the relocation programme should be the same as the decision-maker for the LAP that is, the adaptation committee or Māori decision-making body.
+However, the adaptation committee will not be the appropriate body to carry out all the planned relocation implementation functions.
+These functions will need to be carried out by a range of different entities (eg, infrastructure providers, Land Information New Zealand (LINZ), territorial authorities, and regional councils).
+The relocation programme will need to clearly assign roles and responsibilities for all actions.
+This assigning of responsibilities should be based on agreement with the relevant parties.
+It should be binding and have enforceable statutory weight.

 184 Olufson SE.
 2019.
 Managed Retreat Components and Costing in a Coastal Setting.
 Master's Thesis.
-Wellington: VI IW
+Wellington: VLIW